Offering Choices to an Adult in a Work Setting

-– Communication partner: elementary age students
+– Communication partner: support staff

 – Target skill: offering choices